Your browser is not supported. Please update it.

 A8.
 AERATION HOLES ON THE PUTTING GREEN

 If a player’s ball on the Putting Green lies in or touches an aeration hole, the player may take relief under Rule 16.1d.
-But interference does not exist if the aeration hole only interferes with the player’s line of play.
+But interference does not exist and relief is not available if the aeration hole only interferes with the player’s stance or with their line of play.

 A9.
 OPPOSITE SIDE PENALTY RELIEF FROM DITCH TO RIGHT OF 10TH HOLE, WATERLOO